giorgiosironi/sicp-exercises/es5.52/README.md

 +++ parallel-instruction-sequences
 --- compile-proc-appl
 ---- case 1: target val, linkage not return
+----- not sure what to put as the `,linkage` value, should be a label we are able to jump to
 ---- case 2: not target val, linkage not return
 ---- case 3: target val, linkage return
 ---- case 4: not target val, linkage return: exception